project-gemmi/gemmi/docs/install.rst

   License: 2-clause BSD.

-Projects included under ``third_party/``, not used in the library itself, but used in command-line utilities, python bindings or tests that are distributed with the library:
+Projects included under ``third_party/``, not used in the library itself, but used in command-line utilities, python bindings or tests:

 * `The Lean Mean C++ Option Parser <http://optionparser.sourceforge.net/>`_ --
   command-line option parser.
 License: MIT.